icehaunter/vue3-datepicker/docs/index.md

 - `opened`: Emitted every time the popup opens, including on field focus
 - `closed`: Emitted every time the popup closes, including on field blur
+- `decadePageChanged`: Emitted when a page is changed on the year picker view, displaying a different decade.
+Has a date that is included in the shown decade as an argument.
+- `yearPageChanged`: Emitted when a page is changed on the month picker view, displaying a different year.
+Has a date that is included in the shown year as an argument.
+- `monthPageChanged`: Emitted when a page is changed on the day picker view, displaying a different month.
+Has a date that is included in the shown month as an argument.

 ## Styling